JamesHickers/Krynet-ports/README.md

 You can contribute by:

-* 🐛 Opening issues
+- 🐛 Opening issues
-* 🚨 Reporting bugs
+- 🚨 Reporting bugs
-* 📚 Improving documentation
+- 📚 Improving documentation
-* 🔀 Submitting pull requests
+- 🔀 Submitting pull requests
-* 🧩 Adding ports or integrations
+- 🧩 Adding ports or integrations
-* 🛠️ Improving existing projects
+- 🛠️ Improving existing projects
-* 🌍 Adding support for additional platforms
+- 🌍 Adding additional platform support
-* 🧪 Testing projects
+- 🧪 Testing projects
-* 🔐 Reviewing security-sensitive changes
+- 🔐 Reviewing security-sensitive changes
-* 💡 Sharing ideas and improvements
+- 💡 Sharing ideas and improvements

 Please keep contributions:

-* 📖 Readable
+- 📖 Readable
-* 🧩 Focused
+- 🧩 Focused
-* 📝 Documented
+- 📝 Documented
-* 🔍 Reviewable
+- 🔍 Reviewable
-* 🤝 Respectful of each project's maintainers
+- 🤝 Respectful of each project's maintainers

+Individual repositories may define additional contribution requirements.

 ---

 ## 📜 Licensing

-Each project may use its own license.
+Each repository may use its own license.

-See the individual project's `LICENSE` file for the terms that apply to that project.
+Always check the individual project's `LICENSE` file for the terms that apply to that project.

 Do not assume that the license of one repository applies to another repository in this organization.